-• Alternative 1: Granting the Special Permit Request With Conditions

-Describe Alternative: Describe what PHMSA would do under this alternative. i.e., grant a permit that allows operator to schedule the replacement or pressure testing of certain pipeline segments and leave certain pipeline segment in place under added integrity measures defined in the Conditions of the special permit and while also treating all of the identified pipeline segments as high consequence areas.
+- Alternative 1: Granting the Special Permit Request With Conditions - Describe Alternative: Describe what PHMSA would do under this alternative. i.e., grant a permit that allows operator to schedule the replacement or pressure testing of certain pipeline segments and leave certain pipeline segment in place under added integrity measures defined in the Conditions of the special permit and while also treating all of the identified pipeline segments as high consequence areas.

-The special permit includes two types of class location units (special permit segments) with clusters that impact approximately 6.56 miles of pipe.
+The special permit includes two types of class location units (special permit segments) with clusters that impact approximately 3.58 miles of pipe.
 These units would be designated as either Type A or Type B special permit segments.
-The Type A special permit segments are those with more than 10 dwellings intended for human occupancy and for which the MAOP has not been confirmed in accordance with 49 CFR 192.611.
-EPNG did not identify any Type A special permit segment pipe that would need to be replaced or pressure tested.
+The Type A special permit segments are those with more than 10 dwellings intended for human occupancy and for which the MAOP has not been confirmed in accordance with 49 CFR § 192.611.
+Approximately 1.45 miles of pipe located in these special permit segments would be replaced or pressure tested.
 The special permit provides for a schedule for the completion of the required pipe replacements and/or pressure testing for the Type A special permit segments.
 Type B special permit segments that have 10 or fewer dwellings would also be subject to the Conditions of the special permit for its term.
-All of these special permit segments (IM) program (49 CFR Part 192, Subpart O) as a requirement of the special permit.
+All of these units would be treated as high consequence areas (HCAs) under an integrity management (IM) program (49 CFR Part 192, Subpart O) as a requirement of the special permit.